 How many CCTV cameras are there in the UK?

-There are an estimated 25 million security cameras in use worldwide.
-The British Security Industry Association (BSIA) estimates there are between 4-5.9 million cameras in the UK.
-Britain has more surveillance activity than any other European country per capita - latest CCTV statistics show that there is one security camera for every 14 people.
+In a 2013 report, the British Security Industry Association (BSIA) estimated there were between 4-5.9 million cameras in the UK, but as recently as 2020, most people appear to agree on a figure of 5.2 million CCTV cameras nationwide.
+Britain has more surveillance activity than any other European country per capita - latest CCTV statistics show that there is one security camera for every 13 people.

 Want to learn even more about CCTV monitoring?
 Get the full picture with Calipsa's FREE whitepaper, "Video Monitoring 2020":